 The safety of our staff and students remains the district's primary concern.
-During the regular school day, Dallas City Elementary will not allow unannounced classroom or cafeteria visitation.
+During the regular school day, Dallas City Elementary will not allow unannounced visitation.
 Parents and caregivers are encouraged to make appointments to visit with teachers.
+Visitation during the school day to the classroom or during the lunch period is no longer allowed.
+Children may visit with parents in the office or parents may sign their child out for a portion of (ex. lunch period) or the remainder of the school day.

 All visitors, including parents and siblings, are required to enter through the front door of the building.
 Visitors should identify themselves and inform office personnel of their reason for being at school.
+The principal may allow exceptions to the requirement that visitors report and register in the school office in connection with a school performance, assembly, or similar event that is open to members of the public and that occurs during the school day.

 Visitors must sign in, identifying their name, the date and time of arrival, and the classroom or location they are visiting.
-Approved visitors must wear a name badge identifying themselves as a guest and place the badge to their outer clothing in a clearly visible location.
+Approved visitors must wear a name badge identifying themselves as a guest and place the badge on their outer clothing in a clearly visible location.
 Visitors are required to proceed immediately to their location in a quiet manner.
 All visitors must return to the main office and sign out before leaving the school.